Speakers Bureau

 April WobstContact April

 April manages APCC’s Ecosystem Restoration Program, working with towns and communities on planning and implementation of restoration projects.
 APCC has worked with Cape communities to identify more than 170 projects aimed at restoring impaired salt marshes, fish runs, and shellfish beds, along with improving water quality through stormwater remediation and addressing the impacts of climate change on our coastlines.
-As Restoration Ecologist, April supports the Center by providing technical, planning, permitting, fundraising, and project management support to communities interested in completing restoration projects.
+As Program Manager, April supports restoration by providing technical, planning, permitting, fundraising, and project management support to communities interested in completing restoration projects.

 April has more than 10 years of experience in environmental protection, including project management, long-term ecological monitoring, restoration, and invasive species management.
 She has particular expertise and training in adaptive management and project planning.
 April has a B.S. in Biology and Psychology from the University of Pittsburgh and an M.S. in Sustainable Development and Conservation Biology from the University of Maryland.